chocnut/chocnut.github.io/content/posts/2024-year-end-retro.md

 +++
 date = '2024-12-21T11:58:38+08:00'
 title = '2024 Year End Retro'
-toc = false
+description = "Looking back at 2024 - the ups, downs, and everything in between.
+Moving kids back to Philippines, running my first marathon, and learning new tech." tags = ['personal', 'reflection', '2024', 'marathon', 'family', 'tech', 'Go', 'AI'] categories = ['personal'] toc = false
 +++

-As the year ends, I’ve been thinking about everything that’s happened—the good, the bad, and what I’ve learned.
-Things didn’t always go the way I wanted, but the surprises helped me grow in ways I didn’t expect.
-They’ve also set me up for what’s next.

-# Dealing with challenges and finding hope
+So here we are at the end of 2024 and honestly, what a year it's been.
+Not always in the way I expected, but life rarely goes according to plan anyway, right?

-Moving my kids back to the Philippines was tough.
-Things weren’t working out as planned, and bringing them back home wasn’t what I had in mind.
-But it was the right choice for our family.
-It showed me that life can be unpredictable, and you just have to roll with it.
+The biggest thing that happened was moving my kids back to the Philippines.
+That was... tough.
+Things weren't working out the way we hoped and bringing them back home wasn't part of the original plan.
+But sometimes you just have to make the hard calls for your family, you know?
+It sucked at the time but looking back, it was the right choice.

-I learned how to adjust, stay strong, and keep hoping for better days.
-It didn’t turn out the way I wanted, but it taught me that setbacks can lead to something good.

-We also visited Japan, and it got me thinking about maybe living there someday.
-It’s not happening anytime soon, but it’s the best place I’ve visited so far.
-It felt like a completely different experience, though I can’t quite explain why.

-# Checking off a big goal

-I’ve always wanted to run a marathon before I turned 40, and this year, I did it.
-But it wasn’t just about hitting that goal.
-After a health check showed my heart wasn’t in great shape, I was scared and knew I needed to do something about it.
+I guess it taught me that I'm more adaptable than I thought.
+Life throws curveballs and you either learn to hit them or you strike out.
+I'm still learning to hit them.

+We also went to Japan this year which was incredible.
+Like, I can't even explain it properly but something about that place just clicked with me.
+Now I'm randomly thinking about maybe living there someday.
+Not anytime soon obviously, but it's sitting in the back of my mind now.

+Oh and I finally ran a marathon.
+I've been saying I wanted to do that before I turn 40 and well...
+I actually did it.
+The funny thing is it wasn't really about the goal anymore once I started training.

+Earlier this year I had a health checkup and my heart wasn't looking great.
+That scared the hell out of me if I'm being honest.
+So I started running in March, just using some coaching app and doing short runs.
+Slowly worked my way up - 10Ks, half marathons, then the full thing.

-I started with short runs in March using a coaching app and slowly built up to running 10Ks, half marathons, and finally a full marathon.
-It wasn’t just about finishing; it was about proving to myself that I could stick with something and push through challenges.
-Running helped me clear my mind, deal with stress, and anxiety.
+It wasn't just about finishing though.
+It was about proving to myself that I could stick with something when it got hard.
+Plus running became this weird therapy thing for me.
+Helped with stress and anxiety and all that.

-# Trying new tech and looking ahead

-This year, I spent more time learning new technologies.
-I worked with Go and even launched apps with it, which made me think about moving away from JavaScript and trying different ways to solve problems.
-I also got better with Terraform and AWS, using them to manage complex systems.
+On the tech side, I spent a lot of time learning Go this year.
+Even shipped some apps with it which felt pretty good.
+Made me think about moving away from JavaScript for some projects and trying different approaches to solving problems.

+Also got deeper into Terraform and AWS.
+Managing infrastructure used to intimidate me but now it's kind of fun in a weird way.

-What’s really exciting is how AI is changing programming.
-It’s not just a buzzword anymore—it’s actually changing how we work.
-I want to keep learning about these tools and use them to make coding easier and more creative.
-I’m excited to see how this can help me and my family in the future.
+But the real game changer has been AI stuff.
+It's not just hype anymore, it's actually changing how I work day to day.
+I want to keep learning about these tools and figure out how to use them to make coding more creative and less tedious.
+Could be huge for me and my family down the road.

-# Looking forward

-Next year feels like it’s going to bring some big changes for me and my family.
-I’m not sure what’s coming, but I’m hopeful it will lead to something better.
+Next year feels like it's going to bring some big changes.
+I'm not exactly sure what yet but I have this feeling things are going to shift in a good way.

-# Feeling thankful

-As I finish this year, I feel grateful.
-To my family, and friends thank you for your support.
-It means a lot.

-I’m ready to start the new year with hope and excitement for what’s ahead.
+Anyway, I'm grateful for this year.
+To my family and friends who put up with all my random decisions and stress - thank you.
+Seriously.

+2025, here we come.
+Ready for whatever you throw at me.